Still Confused

 The tense relations between China and the United States may have some impact on the lives of Chinese Americans in China.
 After all, there are always vague ideological problems when walking in China.
 Public power is everywhere, and of course it is not necessary to keep cautious all the times.
 China’s so-called counterintelligence law invisibly alerts people.
 Chinese-Americans won’t pay special attention to the travel warning issued by the United States against China; at least currently they will not give up traveling to visit relatives and friends because of this warning.
 However, Americans will no longer consider non-essential travel such as sightseeing in China as an option, and they do not make many essential trips to China.
 Whether you like it or not, the world will regret to see that China and the United States will drift apart in the future, and I don’t want that to be the case either.

 Westerners' understanding of North Korea largely comes from the accounts of North Korean defectors, although rational people know that there must be an element of exaggeration in it because of the personal emotions involved.
 The difficulty is that there is no clear channel to verify what happened on earth.
 Will China become increasingly closed?
-Overseas Chinese can still explain China to local people, but if they have to alienate China in the future, or are constrained by objective conditions and can only see things covered by the fog, their explanations will become increasingly unreliable and credible.
+Overseas Chinese can still explain China to local people, but if they have to alienate China in the future, or are constrained by objective conditions and can only see things covered by the fog, their explanations will become increasingly unreliable and incredible.

 The United States is stagnant and China is no longer shining, and they are the No. 1 and the No. 2 in the global village.
 If there are aliens who pay attention to the earth, most likely they will say: "You see, the people on earth are declining."
 They will not distinguish between Chinese and Americans, just like China does not distinguish between New Yorkers and Los Angeles people, and the United States does not distinguish between people in Beijing and in Shanghai.

-(II) Lovely And Lousy United States
+(II) Lovely and Lousy United States

 The Trump phenomenon in the United States is interesting.
 When he defeated his peers in the party and won the presidential nomination, as in every election process, the Internet was flooded with information about him.
 The presidential election in the United States attracts people's attention, and various languages around the world have written about it.
 It soon became apparent that he was very different from a traditional presidential candidate.
 This guy has a romantic streak.
 To put it bluntly, he is morally corrupt and leads a corrupt life.
 There was an audio clip of him bragging about being a pro at wooing women, using vulgar street slang.